Thai Cabinet approves Parliament session to debate protests

 The request for the session came from House speaker Chuan Leekpai, who said Monday that both government and opposition parties supported it.
 Prime Minister Prayuth Chan-ocha had already said earlier that he supports the move.

-There is a deadlock between the government and the student-led protesters, who want Prayuth step down, the constitution to be amended to make it more democratic, and reforms to the monarchy to have it conform to democratic norms.
+There is a deadlock between the government and the student-led protesters, who want Prayuth to step down, the constitution to be amended to make it more democratic, and reforms to the monarchy to have it conform to democratic norms.

 The protesters charge that Prayuth, an army commander who led a 2014 coup, was returned to power unfairly in last year’s general election because laws had been changed to favor a pro-military party.
 The protesters say a constitution written and passed under military rule is undemocratic.

-But their more recent demand for checks and balances on the monarchy has deeply angered conservative Thais — and broken a taboo since the monarchy is considered sacrosanct and tough laws protecting it from insult mean its role is not usually discussed openly.
+But their more recent demand for checks and balances on the monarchy has deeply angered conservative Thais — and broken a taboo, since the monarchy is considered sacrosanct and tough laws protecting it from insult mean its role is not usually discussed openly.
 It has also raised the risk of confrontation in a country where calls for political change have a history of being met with military intervention or even violence.

-The government has sought to weaken the protesters’ resolve over the past week with arrests of their leaders, declaring a state of emergency for Bangkok making all rallies illegal, and trying to physically impede their gatherings, including by closing mass transit stations.
+The government has sought to weaken the protesters’ resolve over the past week by arresting their leaders, declaring a state of emergency for Bangkok that makes all rallies illegal, and trying to physically impede their gatherings, including by closing mass transit stations.

-Parliament in September made its first attempt at dealing with one of the protesters demands when it was scheduled to vote on six proposed constitutional amendments.
+Parliament in September made its first attempt at dealing with one of the protesters’ demands when it was scheduled to vote on six proposed constitutional amendments.
 But the vote was canceled at the last minute as Parliament voted instead to set up a committee to further consider such proposals.

 Constitutional changes require a joint vote of the House and the Senate, but it was clear that the proposals lacked enough support in the Senate, whose members are not elected and are generally very conservative and hostile to the protesters.